Close Menu

 4. Duration: A lis pendens remains in effect until the lawsuit is resolved, or it is formally removed by a court order or by the party that recorded it.

-Recording a Lis Pendens:
+Recording a Lis Pendens

 California Code of Civil Procedure § 405.20 outlines the requirements for recording a lis pendens.
-Here are the key points:

 1. Notice of Pendency: This section specifies that a party to a lawsuit may record a notice of pendency of action (lis pendens) regarding real property when the action affects the title or right to possession of that property.